matteoicardi/LifeInChrist/Mass/Mass_Walkthrough_ADULT_CLEANED.md

 - At Christ's words, bread and wine become His Body and Blood ([Matthew 26:26-28](https://www.biblegateway.com/passage/?search=Matthew+26%3A26-28&version=RSVCE), [1 Corinthians 11:23-26](https://www.biblegateway.com/passage/?search=1+Corinthians+11%3A23-26&version=RSVCE)).
 - This does not repeat Calvary.
 It makes present Christ's one sacrifice ([Hebrews 7:27](https://www.biblegateway.com/passage/?search=Hebrews+7%3A27&version=RSVCE), [Hebrews 9:24-28](https://www.biblegateway.com/passage/?search=Hebrews+9%3A24-28&version=RSVCE), [Hebrews 10:10-14](https://www.biblegateway.com/passage/?search=Hebrews+10%3A10-14&version=RSVCE)).
 - Your "Amen" is your signature under this mystery.
+- ⚡ The altar is where heaven, the Upper Room, and Calvary meet in one act of worship.

 ### 📖 Salvation-History Link
 - Passover lamb and blood of covenant ([Exodus 12:1-14](https://www.biblegateway.com/passage/?search=Exodus+12%3A1-14&version=RSVCE), [Exodus 24:8](https://www.biblegateway.com/passage/?search=Exodus+24%3A8&version=RSVCE)).